hunchunlintest/OpenWind-Low-Cost-High-Performance-Open-Source-Wind-Tunnel/README.md

 ##You may need to modify the CAD models to fit your specific 3D printer dimensions or hardware components.

+##You will need to design a custom support frame based on your specific environment and perform system calibration prior to testing.

 ##If you need help, please contact me.
 Email: edisonlin2009@proton.me

+---

 ## 🛠️ Hardware & Bill of Materials (BOM)